shimaa-mohamed/The-Most-Starred-Github-Repos-In-The-Last-30-Days-/README.md

 _ Number of issues for the repo.
 _ Username and avatar of the owner.
 ◼️ User can keep scrolling and new results should appear (pagination).
-From the uses libraries (axios:Javascript library used to make HTTP requests,moment:JavaScript date library for parsing, validating, manipulating, and formatting dates.)
+From the uses libraries   (axios:Javascript library used to make HTTP requests,  moment:JavaScript date library for parsing, validating, manipulating, and formatting dates.)

 ## Installation